WOWW: WWEE

 In the early 1970s, WHER went to a mixed-gender air staff and became talk station WWEE.
 The station gave birth to the longest running sports talk show "SportsLine" (now called "SportsTime").
 "SportsLine" went on the air in 1972.

 Notable former staff members include Marge Thrasher, Bill Thomas, George Lapides, Dick Palmer, Jim Fields, and Jeff Weinberger.

 In 1981, the Phillips family bought out the other owners of Tri-State Broadcasting Service, becoming known as the Big River Broadcasting Corporation.
 Big River liquidated in 1986, selling WWEE to the Ardman Broadcasting Corporation of Tennessee.
-In 1989, after seven months spent simulcasting co-owned WEZI (now WLFP with the same call letters, Ardman relaunched the station as WNWZ.
-Flinn bought the station in 1993, changing the call letters to WOWW in 1997.
+In 1989, after seven months spent simulcasting co-owned WEZI (now WMLE) with the same call sign, Ardman relaunched the station as WNWZ.
+Flinn bought the station in 1993, changing the call sign to WOWW in 1997.

 Format flips

-On February 15, 1997, WOWW flipped from adult standards to Radio AAHS, a children's format.
-Due to Radio AAHS ceasing operations on January 30, 1998, the station switched to a talk format.
-After later shifting to an oldies and classical music format, WOWW returned to a children's format with Radio Disney in late March 2000.
+On February 15, 1997, WOWW flipped from adult standards to Radio AAHS, a children's radio format.
+Due to Radio AAHS ceasing operations on January 30, 1998, the station switched to a talk radio format.
+In September 1999, WOWW changed their format to urban gospel, becoming an affiliate of ABC Radio's Rejoice!
+Musical Soul Food.
+After later shifting to an oldies and classical music format, WOWW returned to a children's format with Radio Disney with a contemporary hit radio format on April 6, 2000.

-On March 12, 2012, WOWW dropped Radio Disney after nearly 12 years in favor of a news format.
+On March 12, 2012, WOWW dropped Radio Disney after nearly 12 years in favor of a all-news radio format.

 On April 10, 2013, WOWW changed their format to country, simulcasting WEBL 95.3 FM.

 On June 21, 2013, WUMY dropped its classic country format for variety hits as "97.7 Guess FM".

 On January 2, 2014, WOWW began stunting, directing listeners to WUMY 830 AM Memphis, Tennessee, which took over the "Guess FM" variety hits format.

 A few days later, WOWW changed their format to country, branded as "The Rebel", simulcasting WEBL 95.3 FM Coldwater, MS.

-On August 6, 2018 WOWW changed their format to classic hits, branded as "97.7 Guess FM".
+On August 6, 2018, WOWW changed their format to classic hits, branded as "97.7 Guess FM".

-On May 13, 2022 at noon, WOWW changed their format from classic hits to top 40/CHR, branded as "B97.7".
-This returns the station to playing current Top 40 music on this frequency for the first time since Radio Disney in 2012, which also carried a similar format.
+On May 13, 2022, at noon, WOWW changed their format from classic hits to Top 40/CHR, branded as "B97.7".
+This returned the station to playing current Top 40 music on this frequency for the first time since Radio Disney in 2012, which also carried a similar format.

+On July 4, 2023, WOWW changed their format from Top 40/CHR to adult album alternative, branded as "Radio Pig".